zenml-io/zenml/examples/whylogs/README.md

 The first step in the pipeline shows how applying the `enable_whylogs` decorator to an existing step adds the `whylogs` data profiling extension to the step context.
-The Whylogs data profiles are returned as step artifacts which will version and persist them in the Artifact Store just as any other artifacts.
+The Whylogs data profiles are returned as step artifacts which will be versioned and persisted in the Artifact Store just as any other artifacts.

 ```python